simplecrypto/powerpool/doc/setup.rst

 Getting Setup
 =============

-The only external service PowerPool relies on in is its Celery broker.
-By default this will be RabbitMQ on a local connection, so simply having it installed will work fine.
+The only external service PowerPool relies on in is Redis.

 .. code-block:: bash

-    sudo apt-get install rabbitmq-server
+    sudo apt-get install redis-server

 Setup a virtualenv and install...